 Planning A4308 The determinants of housing policy.
-3 ptsMr.
-Marcuse.
+3 pts Mr. Marcuse.

+Prerequisite: Planning A4304 or the instructor's permission.
 How governmental housing policy is formed: political, social, economic, physical, technological, ideological components.
 Alternate explanations of policy formation: philanthropic, fiscal, interest group, structural, and other theories.
 Emphasis on history of housing policy in the United States and comparisons with other countries' policy evolution.

 Planning A4312 Real estate finance I: capital markets.
-3 pts

-Mr. Laven.
+3 pts Mr. Laven.